• Books

 [source]

-This pic is taken from Eminönü, the original Constantinople, over the Golden Horn.
+This picture is taken from Eminönü, the original Constantinople, over the Golden Horn.
 Beyoğlu, the neighborhood containing the Galata Tower and the Tunel, the oldest subway in the world, was called Pera, and was the Jewish neighborhood.
-There is, after you come out of the “metro”, Istiklal Caddesi (The Independence Boulevard), a pedestrian promenade, where the only transport may be assured by a small old fashioned tram.
+After you climb out of the “metro”, you meet Istiklal Caddesi (The Independence Boulevard), a pedestrian promenade, where the public transport is done with a small old fashioned tram.

 The trams on Istiklal Caddesi

-This is one of the most famous part of the marvelous city.
-It contains a lot of cinemas, bookstores, fashion stores and restaurants.
-There are some night clubs as well, but the trendiest are situated in other parts of the city.
+This is one of the famous parts of this marvelous city.
+It has a lot of cinemas, bookstores, fashion stores and restaurants.
+There are some night clubs as well, but the trendiest are placed in other parts of the town.

 Istiklal, again